bbatsov/metaredux/_posts/2019-05-05-weird-ruby-pure-object-oriented-negation.md

 5.!
 # => 120

+!5
+# => 120
 ```

+Remember that writing code like this is a *bad* idea in general, but
+it's cool that the option exists.

 That's all I had for you today!
 I hope it was weird enough, fun and
 not totally useless!
 Keep hacking!